AlexanderStavrop/SC-MC-and-Pipelined-CPU/README.md

 This project is about creating a single-cycle, a multi-cycle and a pipelined cpu using VHDL

 The project consists of 5 Phases
-  - Phase 1 through 3 are about the single-cycle cpu
+  - Phase 1, Phase 2, Phase 3 are about the single-cycle cpu
   - Phase 4 is about the Multi-Cycle cpu
   - Phase 5 is about the Pipelined cpu